hanwenzhang123/fullstack-note/06-note/README.md

 ## CICD

 #### CI/CD
-- CI/CD Pipeline design pattern to auto deploy, deployable state at any point, the library platform like Jenkins / Circle CI / TravisCI / Gitlab / GitHub actions
+- CI/CD Pipeline design pattern to auto deploy, deployable state at any point, the library platform like Jenkins / TravisCI / CircleCI / Gitlab / GitHub actions
 - CI - developers integrate code into a shared repository and all tests are passed and compatible with the rest, each change is small and easy to debug.
 - CD - keep your code base deployable at any point.
 Teams produce software in short cycles and in a sustainable way, all types of code changes are automatically prepared for a release to production.

 #### CI/CD Workflow
+- Develop new function (Local Dev)
+- Commit changes to repo (like GitHub)
+- CI provider tests the build (like Travis CI)
+- Deploy the code (like Docker Hub)

+#### CI/CD Workflow More
 - plan - code - build - test - release - deploy - operate - monitor - plan (cycle repeats forever)
 - source code management => the build (compile) - add unit test => the release (deploy to server) - add integration test / UI test
-- Jenkins - tool for building and testing

 #### CI/CD Benefits
 - CI/CD keeps software continuously written, integrated, analyzed and deployed to its customers